Personal growth challenge: How to change your life in 30 days

 Once you know the challenge you are up against, you can start creating and executing your personal growth plan.
 This phase gets at the heart of your effort so you should be ready to devote 20 days to it.

-In my life coaching program, I create a personalized plan for each client that centers around five core components.
+In my coaching program, I create a personalized plan for each client that centers around five core components.

 I’ve designed this five-stage model to take you form theory to practice: first you envision what a good life looks like to you and then you are empowered with the tools to execute that vision.